0nlyDev/SC2-interactive-inject-timer-OpenRGB/README.md

 # SC2-interactive-inject-timer-OpenRGB

-SC2 Interactive Inject Timer is a tool intended for Zerg players to help hit their macro/inject cycles on time for the (arguably) most widely-used method Queen boxing for injects.
+SC2 Interactive Inject Timer is a tool intended for Zerg players to help hit their macro/inject cycles on time for the (arguably) most widely-used method Queen box injects.

 Features:
 - Light indicators on your peripherals RGB Lighting(Keyboard, Mouse or other software controllable devices with RGB lighting)
 - Voice reminders
 - Detailed stats log for your injects (to be implemented as a file, currently only available in terminal output)
 - Automatic start of timers from the time of your first inject
+- Reset timers manually if the program, or you messed up somehow

 Keybindings (defaults):  # currently only changeable in the main.py file - to be reimplemented to take them from a read file or a command line argument
 - Camera keybind: F1, F2, F3, F4, F5, F6, F7
 - Inject keybind: W
+- Reset/Timers (counts as inject): F8
-- Stop/Reset Timers: F8
+- Stop/Reset Timers: F12

 Installation and Run:
 - Install OpenRGB, check that your devices are recognized in OpenRGB (if they aren't, refer to OpenRGB documentation and F.A.Q. page)